Foot and Ankle Institute of Colorado

 Hammertoe is painful and incredibly inconvenient, too.
 If you’re tired of hurting, Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, offers hammertoe solutions.
-Board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Tyler Gloschat, DPM, and Joseph Fleck, DPM, offer all kinds of hammertoe care, including new state-of-the-art hammertoe surgery procedures.
+Board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Trevor Whiting, DPM, and Joseph Fleck, DPM, offer all kinds of hammertoe care, including new state-of-the-art hammertoe surgery procedures.
 Call either office to speak to a friendly team member or book through online scheduling now.

 Hammertoe is a joint condition that affects your lesser digits — the second, third, fourth, and fifth toes.
 If you have hammertoe, the joint in the middle of your toe bends, making an upside-down V shape when you view it from the side.